Daffy Duck: More recent years

 However, more recent merchandise of the duck, as well as that featured on the official website, have been shown to incorporate elements of the zanier, more light-hearted Daffy of the 1930s and 1940s.
 Producer Larry Doyle noted that recent theatrical cartoons were planned that would portray a more diverse Daffy closer to that of Robert McKimson's design; however, due to the box office bomb of Looney Tunes: Back in Action, these new films ceased production.

 Daffy returned to Cartoon Network in The Looney Tunes Show, voiced by Jeff Bergman.
 In the show, he has moved out of the forest and shares Bugs' house with him.
-Unlike Bugs and their neighbors, Daffy has no way of earning money and relies on Bugs for food and shelter.
-He tried on numerous occasions to get rich quick, but ended up failing repeatedly.
+Unlike Bugs and their neighbors, Daffy has no way of earning money and relies on Bugs to support him.
+He tried numerous get rich quick schemes, but ended up failing repeatedly.
 Daffy's one possession he is proud of is his paper-mache parade float, constructed on top of a flatbed truck, which is his main means of transportation.
 While Daffy's greed and jealousy of Bugs remains, he appears to be less antagonistic in this show, as Bugs even tells Daffy in spite of his faults, he is Bugs' best friend and vice versa.
 Daffy serves as a sort of mentor to Gossamer.
 Daffy has difficulty telling fiction from reality; he often confuses television shows for his own life, believes Bugs is Superman, and at one point hallucinates he is a wizard.

 Daffy starred in the 3-D short Daffy's Rhapsody with Elmer Fudd that was originally set to premiere before Happy Feet Two but instead debuted prior to Journey 2: The Mysterious Island.
 The short features Daffy and Elmer in the first CG or 3-D depiction of these specific Looney Tunes characters.
 According to Matthew O'Callaghan, who directed the short, the audio comes from a 1950s recording for a children's album.
 Daffy is performing in a hunting musical, when Elmer, who is in the audience, pursues him.
 Daffy is initially unaware of the danger, but quickly realizes the threat Elmer poses and outwits him by using the props against him.